dwyl/contributing/README.md

 - `T[x]d` #F06292 - time in 'x' days it should take (estimation)
 - `T[x]h` #F7C6C7 - time in 'x' hours it should take (estimation)
 - `technical` #D4C5F9 - technical issue for developers

+## *What?*

+### Issues

+At dwyl we use _issues_ to log our user stories and technical tasks to ensure we have a [single version of the truth](https://github.com/dwyl/github-reference#why).
+User stories describe features of the application in terms of their value to the *user*.

+### Issues > Validation

+This may feel a bit "_bureaucratic_" but (_we find that on balance_) it makes for better remote working because less discussion is "lost" and means everyone can follow along regardless of their location.